-Soft skills are often defined as interpersonal skills, communication skills, problem-solving skills, and other abilities of this nature.
+Soft skills (or what we like to call human-centered capabilities) are often defined as interpersonal skills, communication skills, problem-solving skills, and other abilities of this nature.
 Companies often invest in technical training, but studies show that investing in soft skills training might have an even bigger impact on the success of a company.

-Let’s take a look at three reasons why your company should invest in soft skills training for its employees:
+Let’s take a look at three reasons why your company should invest in human-centered skills training for its employees:

-Soft skills training can help you increase your own workplace productivity and employee retention by empowering employees in their work life.
+Soft skills training as part of your human-centered leadership development plan can help you increase your own workplace’s productivity and employee retention by empowering employees in their work life.

-2. Soft skills training will help prepare your employees for leadership positions.
+2. Soft skills training prepares employees for leadership positions

-While employees in entry-level positions might not have the need for intense soft skills training, individuals preparing for management or leadership positions definitely do.
-A report by iCMS Hiring Insights which surveyed 400 HR and recruiting professionals found that 58% of recruiting professionals believe soft skills are more important for leadership positions than entry-level positions.
+A report by iCIMS Hiring Insights which surveyed 400 HR and recruiting professionals found that 58% of recruiting professionals believe soft skills are even more important for leadership positions than entry-level positions.

 From this same survey, 94% of HR professionals also believe that workers with strong soft skills have a better chance of being promoted at a company than an employee with more experience but weaker soft skills.

 Skills like communication, problem-solving, emotional intelligence, and active listening are crucial to developing employees who are managing people at your company.
 In fact, 50% of employees leave their job because of a bad manager.
 Investing in soft skills training for your rising leaders can not only have a huge effect on their success in managerial positions but also on the job satisfaction of employees who work under them.